mnstayrook/implement-swagger-discussion/README.md

-# implement-swagger-discussion
+# Implement Swagger Discussion Board Assignment
+by Maegan Stayrook
- A brief exercise showing how I implement Swagger.
-For MIT course.
+A simple exercise implementing swagger.
+For a discussion board through MIT course.